-On Friday morning, from April to early September, numerous visitors wander around in Alkmaar.
-They all try to catch a glimpse of what Alkmaar is known for, the Cheese Market on the Waagplein.
+On Friday morning, from April to early September, many visitors wander around in Alkmaar.
+They all try to catch a glimpse of what Alkmaar is known for, the Kaasmarkt on the Waagplein.
 A typical Dutch spectacle.
 But in the city centre of Alkmaar there is so much more to discover than cheese.
-Walking through D'Oude city you will see numerous historic buildings and warehouses.
-Alkmaar also has a diverse range of museums and, thanks to its many canals, is ideal for exploring from the water.
-Save your favorite spots on your city guide and experience the beautiful sides of Alkmaar.
+Walking through d'Old Town you will see numerous historic buildings and warehouses.
+Alkmaar also has a diverse range of museums and is, thanks to its many canals, ideal to explore from the water.
+Save your favourite spots on your city guide and experience the beautiful sides of Alkmaar.

 Away from the busy and noisy city centre?
 Then step into this hidden courtyard and enjoy the tranquility of this historic courtyard garden

 During the summer, let yourself be surprised by a concert or performance on this cultural square or rest at one of the restaurants.

 Hidden under large chestnut trees is the Kruithuisje.
 Enjoy a cup of coffee or tea in this small 5-metre gallery.

 Who doesn't know John Lennon, Paul Mccartney, George Harrison and Ringo Starr?
 Here's all about The Fab Four, the Beatles.